RistomattiP/Website-audit/README.md

 For testing this plugin you can host WordPress on your own localhost.

 7 step guide for installing WordPress on your localhost: https://www.themeum.com/install-wordpress-localhost/

+Once WordPress is installed, add wp-audit directory under WordPress plugins directory.
+Activate the plugin from WordPress admin menu.
+Create new page and add [audit] shortcode to it.